ADSFAaron/GamePlatform/README.md

 >
 > To attain knowledge, add things every day; To attain wisdom, subtract things every day.
 >
+> Nothing in the world is as soft and yielding as water.
+>

 ## JetStream 密碼加密方式